bbatsov/emacsredux/about.md

 This website is powered by [Jekyll](https://jekyllrb.com/) and uses the [Minima theme](https://github.com/jekyll/minima).

+The comments are powered by the privacy-focused service [Hyvor Talk](https://talk.hyvor.com).
+One way to help Emacs Redux is to sign up for Hyvor via my [affiliate link](https://talk.hyvor.com?aff=14023).

 I write all of the articles in Emacs and publish them to GitHub pages.
 These days I'm a Windows 10/WSL 2 user most of the time.
 When I'm at home I do all my writing on my beloved [Leopold